Do you like the elderly? We all do.

 There is even a lot of blowback against the feeble laws we have already.
 Mandatory and potentially mandatory requirements for license renewals have been protested on multiple occasions by senior lobbying groups who argue the tests are ageist, and that if seniors are forced to mandatory road tests, other age groups should be as well.
 Well, yes, it is ageism.
 But it is a discrimination that would save thousands of human lives.
 That should mean more than it does.

-A woman who lost her 3-year-old son after he was struck by an elderly driver in 1995 founded Independent Transportation Network (ITN) America; a program that provides door-to-door driving services to seniors.
+There is more we can do to find transportation alternatives for seniors.
+A woman who lost her 3-year-old son after he was struck by an elderly driver founded the Independent Transportation Network (ITN) America; a program that provides door-to-door driving services to seniors.
 CarFit, a program sponsored by AARP holds events throughout the country to help elderly drivers assess such things as seat positions, mirror settings, and controls to help adjust to more appropriate safe-driving preparation.

 The Federal Highway Administration has also made the move to improve conditions for elderly drivers by making signs more reflective and increasing the distance between signs and exits to help give drivers more time to react.Getting an Advocate to Fight for You